-10. The Apply Wi-Fi changes screen is displayed.
-Review your current settings.
-You may optionally save your settings as an image on your device by selecting the button, Save as Image.
-Click Apply to save the Wi-Fi changes to your Verizon Router.
+11. Click Continue.
+The Apply Wi-Fi changes screen appears.
+You have an option of saving the Wi-Fi settings as an image on your device by clicking the Save as image button.
+After you click Save as image to save your Wi-Fi settings as an image, click Apply to save the Wi-Fi changes to your Verizon Router.